indiana-university/rivet-docs/content/components/overlays/loading-indicator.md

 ---
 title: "Loading indicator"
-description: "The Rivet loading indicator helps notify users when their action is being processed."
+description: "The Rivet loading indicator helps notify users when their action is being processed"
 status: "Alpha"
 ---
 ## Default